The author selected Girls Who Code to receive a donation as part of the Write for DOnations program.

 This container is based on the official Adminer image.
 The

-depends_on configuration for this container exactly match what we’re using for the
+depends_on configuration for this container exactly matches what we’re using for the

 However, since we’re directing all of the traffic to port